4300 South Miami Blvd.

 Legislation (G.S. §115C-83.15) passed during the 2013 long session of the North Carolina General Assembly provides an additional measure of school performance in the form of School Performance Grades.
-Beginning with the 2013-14 school year, the annual North Carolina School Report Cards display a letter grade of A, B, C, D, or F for each school in the state.
+Beginning with the 2013-14 school year, the annual North Carolina School Report Cards display a letter grade of A, B, C, D or F for each school in the state.

 Our teachers are working to differentiate learning by using Project Based Learning as our primary instructional delivery model.
-However, since research also support more individualized approaches, teachers are continuing to receive training on using small group instruction.
+However, since research also support more individualized approaches, teachers this year have received training on using small group instruction.
 They are using strategies like guided reading and peer-to-peer instruction to provide intensive instruction on a daily basis in all core subjects to promote the development of the various components of reading proficiency to students that show minimal progress.

-One of our top priorities for the 2015-2016 is to improve our School Performance Grade.
-Therefore, we have continued to work with a reading program named Lexia.
-This program provides differentiated instruction for students using immediate corrective feedback, multiple levels of scaffolding, and explicit instruction both online and through direct instruction with the teacher.
+One of our top priorities for 2017-2018 is to improve our School Performance Grade.
+Therefore, we have purchased Lexia a reading program again.
+This program provide differentiated instruction for students using immediate corrective feedback, multiple levels of scaffolding, and explicit instruction both online and through direct instruction with the teacher.
 Students work independently to develop reading skills in a structured, sequential manner with a focus on foundational skills to develop automaticity and fluency, listening and reading comprehension, and vocabulary.

-We hope you will closely follow your student’s academic progress and work with his or her teacher to help ensure they stay on track academically.
+We hope you will closely follow your student’s academic progress and work with his or her teacher(s) to help ensure they stay on track academically.
 Working together as a team, we can improve not only how well our students are performing individually, but how our school is performing as a whole.
-There is nothing more important to administrators and teachers at IDYL than ensuring that your student is ready for the next step in their academic career.
+There is nothing more important to administrators and teachers at The Institute for the Development of Young Leaders than ensuring that your student is ready for the next step in their academic career.
 I look forward to working with you to make sure your student is on track for success.

-Charlotte Wilson, M.Ed.
+Charlotte D. Wilson, M.Ed.